 After hearing concerns and gathering input, fix the things that you have control over.
 Often, uncertainty results from miscommunication or misunderstandings.
 If, after listening to your employees, you discover an easy solution to dispel their angst, take the initiative to fix whatever you can as quickly as you can.
 A reassuring word or guidance from management can have a profoundly positive impact on employees in times of uncertainty.
 If you find the problems caused by change are beyond your scope, avoid promising your employees things you cannot deliver or have no business promising them in the first place.

 Remain positive.
 Challenge your employees to take initiative and seek out solutions, new ideas, or cost savings.
 Look at standard procedures and policies and rework them, or propose alternatives with the bottom line in mind.
 When times are unsettled, it may appear to employees their efforts are not appreciated by management.
 By encouraging them to take the initiative you help them to keep moving forward, focused on what can or might be done, rather than fixating on events over which they have no control.
 As a group, come up with creative solutions to the new challenges created by change.

 If you have the opportunity and the resources, make time available to your employees to learn new skills.
 Give them an opportunity to prepare for change with more skills or experience.
 Preparation and training can help them transition more easily into new roles, or look for work in another areas or organizations, should it become a necessity.

-While your crystal ball may not be able to tell you exactly what is coming around the corner in 2014, reviewing the steps above so that you can implement them quickly can help everyone cope better with change in the coming year.
+While your crystal ball may not be able to tell you exactly what is coming around the corner, reviewing the steps above so that you can implement them quickly can help everyone cope better with change.
 A little time spent on this now will save you a lot of time later.